-This document has been prepared by the Corporate and Investment Banking division of Absa Bank Limited - a registered bank in the Republic of South Africa with company registration number 1986/004794/06 and with its registered office at Absa Towers West, 15 Troye Street, Johannesburg, Republic of South Africa (Absa).
+This document has been prepared by the Corporate and Investment Banking division of Absa Bank [Group] Limited - a registered bank in the Republic of South Africa with company registration number 1986/004794/06 [1986/003934/06].

 This document is not, nor is it intended to be, advice as defined and/or contemplated in the Financial Advisory and Intermediary Services Act, 37 of 2002, FAIS Act or any other financial, investment, trading, tax, legal, accounting, retirement, actuarial or other professional advice or service whatsoever.
 You must obtain your own advice prior to making any decision or taking any action whatsoever based hereon.
 Absa disclaims any liability for any direct, indirect or consequential damage or losses that you may suffer from using or relying on the information contained herein, even if notified of the possibility of such damage or loss and irrespective of whether or not you have obtained independent advice.
 This document is neither an offer to sell nor a solicitation of an offer to buy any securities and/or financial or investment products or services (the Products).
 All the risks and significant issues related to or associated with the subject matter herein are not disclosed.
 Therefore, you should fully understand any risks and significant issues related to or associated with them.
 Absa gives no recommendation, guide, warranty, representation, undertaking or guarantee concerning the accuracy, adequacy and/or completeness of the information or any view or opinion provided or expressed herein.
 All opinions and views are given as of the date hereof and are subject to change without notice.
-Absa expressly disclaims any liability for any damage or loss resulting from errors or omissions in the information, data or views contained or expressed herein, even if notified of the possibility of such damage or loss.
+Absa expressly disclaims any liability for any damage or loss.
 Absa does not warrant or guarantee merchantability, non-infringement of third-party rights or fitness for a particular use and/or purpose.